Optimizing theWord For Personal Devotions

 book window; it is set to the Eerdman’s Dictionary of the Bible.
 In order to use

 this dictionary, all I have to do is click the word from the Bible window (like “grace”

 from Prov 1:9, pictured), and the dictionary immediately moves to that entry (“grace”).

 Nice.
 The bottom window in the center thirdrant is a book search window.
 This maximizes

 That is my devotional layout that I call “Study Bible II.”
-Now let me show you how
+Now let me show you how I use it.

 Before we go any further, though, you should read these blog posts (if you haven’t already) prior to working through the rest of the information in this blog.